asuh/front-end-windows/readme.md

     sudo apt update && apt-get <package>

+### Environment confusion

+One last thing to mention about WSL inside of Windows, using these environments means you're effectively working with one environment in Windows and another in Linux.
+In this respect, it's the same for the various terminals.
+Powershell works in the Windows environment and Ubuntu shell works in the Ubuntu environment.

+I've had to install packages on both Windows and Ubuntu as well.
+So I'll have git installed in Ubuntu and then also in Windows and they're not related.
+Same with Node.js.
+And so on.

+When using your favorite editor, it's a similar situation.
+Opening the project in your Windows folder means you're working with it in the Windows file system.
+It could be faster to put the project folder/files in the Ubuntu folder.
+Or, as of 21H1, we can now mount the Ubuntu file system as a mapped drive which will make things a bit easier to work with from Windows.

+Long story short, this is a sad reality that will take some maturing to get past as of 2021.
+You'll have to fiddle around with Window to make it work well sometimes.

 ## Sublime Text, Atom, and VSCode

 The text editor is a developer's most important tool.
 Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of three editors: [Sublime Text](https://www.sublimetext.com/), [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/).

 ### Sublime Text

-My preferred editor is Sublime Text 3.
+My preferred editor is Sublime Text.

     choco install sublimetext3

-I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.
+I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2, and if you join the Discord channel you'll get access to the latest alpha version 4.

 Sublime Text is not free, but it has an unlimited "evaluation period".
 The seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)